dskarbek/OregonTrailRace/docs/calamities.md

   "remove a calamity" action in a town.
 If the other Inadequate Grass card comes up, both players, including the one that just got the calamity now have dead oxen.
 The calamity now works exactly like the dead oxen calamity (see above).
 You cannot forge new trail and it can be mended with an oxen supply card.
-Note that the inadequate grass calamity cannot be mended with an oxen supply card, but once it becomes a dead oxen problem, then it can be.</td>
+Note that the inadequate grass calamity cannot be mended with an oxen supply card, but once it becomes a dead oxen problem, then it can be.
+If you get both Inadequate Grass calamities played on you, you have redundantly dead oxen.
+You only need to mend "dead oxen" once to discard both calamities.</td>
   <td></td></tr>

  <tr><td><img src="images/bad_water.jpg"></td>